This is a workflow for searching and adding bookmarks to Raindrop.io.

 This makes this extension perfect for those who use more than one browser.
 You can always open bookmarks in the exact same way, and still have them displayed in the browser you are currently using.

-The supported browsers are: Safari, Chrome, Firefox, Edge, Brave, Vivaldi, Opera, Chromium, Chrome Canary, Safari Technology Preview, NAVER Whale (and SeaMonkey, but only for opening bookmarks)
+The supported browsers are: Safari, Chrome, Firefox, Edge, Brave, Vivaldi, Opera, Chromium, Chrome Canary, Safari Technology Preview, NAVER Whale (and SeaMonkey and SigmaOS, but only for opening bookmarks)

 Other browsers that you might use (whatever that would be?) will simply not be detected as a browser, and the search results will show up in your default browser, and adding bookmarks does simply not work from an unsupported browser.